mnot/I-D/http-version-target/draft.md

 Furthermore, this document uses the Augmented BNF defined in {{RFC5234}}, along with the #rule list extension defined in {{RFC7230}}, Section 7.

-# The Version-Target HTTP Header Field
+# The Over-Version HTTP Header Field

-The Version-Target HTTP Header field, when occurring in 505 (Version Not Supported) responses, asserts the version or versions of HTTP that are supported, and what resource(s) the assertion applies to, and optionally how long it lasts.
+The Over-Version HTTP Header field, when occurring in 505 (Version Not Supported) responses, asserts the version or versions of HTTP that are supported, and what resource(s) the assertion applies to, and optionally how long it lasts.

-    Version-Target = 1*( OWS ";" OWS parameter )
+    Over-Version = 1*( OWS ";" OWS parameter )

-This document specifies the following version-target parameters:
+This document specifies the following over-version parameters:

 * "scope" - one of "origin", "resource" or "prefix" (see below)

 * "version-id" - a space-separated list of ALPN protocol identifiers {{I-D.ietf-tls-applayerprotoneg}}.

-Additionally, when Version-Target is in use, it indicates that the Cache-Control header conveys a cache policy that is applicable to this information (as well as the response itself).
+Additionally, when Over-Version is in use, it indicates that the Cache-Control header conveys a cache policy that is applicable to this information (as well as the response itself).

 For example:

     HTTP/1.1 505 Version Not Supported
-    Version-Target: scope="prefix", version-id="h2"
+    Over-Version: scope="prefix", version-id="h2"
     Cache-Control: max=age=60

 This response indicates that the requested resource and its children (i.e., resources sharing a